-Unique Readathon Ideas for Schools
+Unique Reading Fundraising Ideas for Schools

-Make your Readathon fundraising event the highlight of the school year for children by adding fun reading and book based fundraising activities and incentives.
+Make your readathon fundraising event the highlight of the school year for children by adding fun reading and book based fundraising activities and incentives.
 Great readathon ideas vary according to age groups, yet all of the readathon ideas for schools we´ll share with you are brimming with imagination.

 These ideas along with our crowdfunding software provide a complete readathon management experience for schools and PTO groups, as well as library or other literacy based organization fundraisers.